DANIELLE MERRILL: Studio Owner / Ballroom Dance Instructor

 Liza has been a competitive rower since 1998, rowing at Sons of the Thames and Tideway Scullers School.
 She is presently a masters rower and rowing coach.
 She started rowing while living in London where she was a Senior Art Director in advertising, working on accounts such as Disney, Coca-Cola, Vidal Sassoon and L’Oreal.

 Liza’s greatest accomplishment is being a Mother to her son, Zuma.
-Come join her Monday through Saturday for her Morning Practice at Nu Movement.
+Come join her Monday through Friday for The Morning Practice at Nu Movement.

 BROOKE SOFINOWSKI - RYT